Skip to main content

 It’s all too common for people to attack their fat loss attempts with a sprint start, only to lose enthusiasm and consistency because they’ve done too much too soon, and in the process, burnt themselves out.

-Its cliché, but remember fat loss is a marathon, not sprint.
+Its cliché, but remember weight loss is a marathon, not sprint.
 Take your time and enjoy the process of making small but significant changes week-by-week and month-by-month.

 When it comes to training, there is no “best way” to go about it per say, but there are couple of points that we think you should follow in order to give yourself the best chance of achieving results.